-This year Kyrgyzstan and Pakistan are celebrating thirty years of their diplomatic relationship with full diplomatic vigor and excitement.
+Kyrgyzstan and Pakistan celebrate thirty years of their diplomatic relationship with full diplomatic vigor and excitement.
 Both the states continue to evolve bilateral relationships driven by goodwill, mutual respect, and win-win cooperation.
-Since the inception of diplomatic relations in 1991, Islamabad and Bishkek have been on close terms with each other.
+Since the inception of diplomatic relations in 1991, Islamabad and Bishkek have been on close terms.

 Pakistan was amongst the first tier of countries that immediately established diplomatic relations with Kyrgyzstan and operationalized their embassies by 1995.
-The cornerstone of the bilateral relationships is the trade and economy which is now being capitalized through connectivity between the Central Asian region and Pakistan.
+The cornerstone of the bilateral relationships is the trade and economy, which is now capitalized through connectivity between the Central Asian region and Pakistan.

 Pakistan was among the pioneers to understand the trade potential of the Kyrgyz Republic and established a branch of the State Bank of Pakistan in Bishkek, Kyrgyz Capital.
 It is a landlocked country sharing borders with Uzbekistan, Tajikistan, and Kazakhstan, the biggest and richest in the region.

 It reflects the trade potential because of the regional economies’ connectivity, interdependence, and interoperability.
-In this regard, Kyrgyzstan also expressed the willingness to become part of China’s Pakistan Economic Corridor while highlighting the liberal trade regime of Bishkek extending protection to investments, untapped repatriation of profits, low business cost, developed human resources, and freedom of currency exchange.
+In this regard, Kyrgyzstan also expressed the willingness to become part of China’s Pakistan Economic Corridor while highlighting the liberal trade regime of Bishkek, extending protection to investments, untapped repatriation of profits, low business cost, developing human resources, and freedom of currency exchange.

-Kyrgyzstan holds a lot of opportunities for Pakistan to benefit especially through gaining access to the 182 million-strong ‘Eurasian Economic Markets in the country.
+Kyrgyzstan holds a lot of opportunities for Pakistan to benefit, especially through gaining access to the country’s 182 million-strong ‘Eurasian Economic Markets.
 The energy cooperation is another significant product of thirty years of bilateral relations between Bishkek and Islamabad.

 The event was hosted by the Embassy of the Kyrgyz Republic in the Islamic Republic of Pakistan, with support from the USAID Regional Office for Economic Integration, the Government of the Islamic Republic of Pakistan, and the Chambers of Commerce and Industry of Islamabad, Rawalpindi, and Lahore.